 Once you choose that perfect image, set the focal point and mobile header height so that your image isn’t strangely cropped on a phone.

 Try out a video header to add some movement to your page.
 Video is a great way to convey live energy in just a few seconds.

 Check out the slowed-down video header that Ben Miller and Anita MacDonald have used to show their music.
 From the instruments to the live cuts, it’s engaging and makes you want to see them live.

 This is key for any musician - make your music easy to listen to!
 Most people arriving to your website will already know that you make music.
 So add a sample of your music right to your Homepage.

-You can do this by placing a compact music player on your page, or a site wide music player at the bottom of your page.
+You can do this by placing a music player in your page’s content, or a site-wide music player at the bottom of your page.
 Another option is to add a video of a recent song to stream on your Homepage.

 As soon as someone gets to your website, it should be clear to them who you are and what you do.
 Add just a sentence or two that describes you in relatable terms.